wiseman-timelord/CleanCode-Py/README.md

 ### Status: Under development.
 There are still issues, works for reduction, doesnt work for complete re-integration of basic comments. will revisit later...
-- Stats for cleaning scripts still buggy, wont fix this until other bits done, or it will just break again, seems to do that every time I update anything.
+- Stats for cleaning scripts still buggy, requires update of logic.
 - Expand compatibility to incorporate, mql4 and mql5, for work on, EA and Indicators.

 ### Description